robgon-art/ai-memer/README.md

 ### How to create new memes using images from Wikimedia Commons and OpenImages with captions generated automatically by GPT-3 and GPT-Neo
 By Robert.
 A Gonsalves

-You can read my article about this project on Medium.
+You can read my article about this project on Medium, [towardsdatascience.com/ai-memer-using-machine-learning-to-create-funny-memes](https://towardsdatascience.com/ai-memer-using-machine-learning-to-create-funny-memes-12fc1fe543e4).

 This GitHub repositoray contains the source code for the project.